 A millennium is ‘a thousand years’, so the thousand years mentioned in these six verses are known as the biblical Millennium.

 However, the godly know that the devil is very active at present and does not appear to be bound.
-So much so that many godly amillennialists have a pessimistic view of the future of the world.
+So much so, that many godly amillennialists have a pessimistic view of events in this earthly sphere.
 Some of them think that things will only get worse and worse, but others of them are more optimistic because they can see that Rom 11:15 points to the widespread conversion of the Jews, which Paul describes as ‘life from the dead’.
 So these latter amillennialists call themselves ‘optimistic amillennialists’.
-The need for an adjective demonstrates that amillennialism is inherently pessimistic.
-Pessimistic amillennialists think that Christ might come at any minute to end and judge the world.
+The need for the adjective ‘optimistic’ demonstrates that amillennialism is inherently pessimistic.
+Pessimistic amillennialists often think that Christ might come at any minute to end the world.

 However, Scripture does not leave us ignorant how long this could be.

+Some interpret this as hyperbole.
+There is no proof that it is so.
 A generation is usually taken to be 30 years, and some make it longer or shorter.
-So a thousand generations is probably about 30,000 years!
-This earthly sphere has a long time yet to run.
-Nor does the Lord say this only once, through Moses, but He gave it to the church to sing in the book of Psalms:
+Therefore ‘a thousand generations’ probably amount to about 30,000 years.
+So this earthly sphere has a long time yet to run.
+Nor does the Lord say this only once, through Moses, but He gave it to the church to sing in the book of Psalms.

 ‘He has remembered His covenant for ever, the Word which He commanded to a thousand generations’ Ps 105:8.

-The chronicler recollects David’s production of this Psalm when he brought the ark of the covenant to Jerusalem:
+Much later still, for a third time like a threefold cord Ecc 4:12, towards the end of the Old Testament period, the Chronicler recollects David’s publication of this Psalm when he brought the ark of the covenant to Jerusalem:

 ‘Be mindful always of His covenant; the Word which He commanded to a thousand generations’ 1Ch 16:15.